Week 3: Genome Analytics

 bin/

-directory and develop the python code in theextract_region.py
+directory at the python code in theextract_region.py

 script that will parse through the GFF, pick a single entry where the 6th field is ‘+’ (a sequence from the plus strand) and print out that entries accession, start and stop coordinates to a text file in the format: genome:start-stop.<name_of_genome>:<value from column 4>-<value from column 5>